Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 The METRO Orange Line connects communities

 The 17-mile METRO Orange Line began service in 2021 and has since expanded, enriched, and mobilized communities along the transitway.
-Since 2014, over $4 billion has been invested in development along the transitway bringing residents more places to work, play, live, and shop all connected by one Metro Transit ride.
+Since 2014, more than $4.5 billion has been invested along the METRO Orange Line, bringing residents more places to work, play, live, and shop all connected by one Metro Transit ride.

 History of the METRO Orange Line